neondatabase/website/content/docs/introduction/autoscaling.md

 Neon's Autoscaling feature offers the following benefits:

 - **On-demand scaling:** Autoscaling helps with workloads that experience variations over time, such as applications with regional or time-based changes in demand.
-- **Cost effectiveness**: Autoscaling optimizes resource utilization, ensuring that organizations only pay for required resources, rather than over-provisioning to handle peak loads.
+- **Cost-effectiveness**: Autoscaling optimizes resource utilization, ensuring that organizations only pay for required resources, rather than over-provisioning to handle peak loads.
 - **Resource and cost control**: Autoscaling operates within a user-defined range, ensuring that your compute resources and associated costs do not scale indefinitely.
-- **No manual intervention**: After you enable Autoscaling and set scaling limits, no manual intervention is required, allowing you to focus on your applications.
+- **No manual intervention**: After you enable autoscaling and set scaling limits, no manual intervention is required, allowing you to focus on your applications.

-## How to enable Autoscaling
+## How to enable autoscaling

-You can enable Autoscaling when creating a Neon project or afterward using a simple compute configuration dialog.
+You can enable autoscaling when creating a Neon project or afterward using a simple compute configuration dialog.
 For instructions, see:

 - [Create a project](/docs/manage/projects#create-a-project)
 - [Edit a compute endpoint](/docs/manage/endpoints#edit-a-compute-endpoint)

-## How Autoscaling works
+## How autoscaling works

 A Neon project can have one or more computes, each representing an individual Postgres instance.
 Storage is decoupled from these computes, meaning that the Postgres servers executing queries are physically separate from the data storage location.
-This separation offers numerous advantages, including enablement of Neon's Autoscaling feature.
+This separation offers numerous advantages, including enablement of Neon's autoscaling feature.

 ![High-level architecture diagram](/docs/introduction/autoscale-high-level-architecture.webp)